BardiTheWeird/spotify-downloader/README.md

 - [FFMPEG](https://www.ffmpeg.org/download.html).
 Since downloaded tracks will be in MP4 format we'd need to convert them.
 Simple and easy tool for it is a FFMPEG, which is used by the [Spotify Downloder](https://github.com/BardiTheWeird/spotify-downloader/tree/release-0.1.0).

-After all needed resources are installed and application is launched you'd need to give application a permition to authorize.
-For this User will need to Log In into the [Spotify](https://open.spotify.com).
-Acquired Authorization token will be used to access publicly availiable information.
-To log in User will need to click on LOGIN link and login into the Spotify using OAuth interface.
-Without authorization further query and download cannot be acomplished.
+User can download tracks from public playlist without authorization but to load private playlist (e.g. Liked Tracks) user will need to log in [Spotify for developers](https://developer.spotify.com/dashboard/), create a formal application and then get a Client ID which will be used for authorization using Spotify OAuth interface.
+To load Liked tracks user must click on Get All Liked button in the top left corner near User Name.

 ### Query